Behavioral Interview Questions:

 Examples of Behavioral Interview Questions…

 …and some guidance regarding answers.
-And as you assess each of these questions, don’t forget to also consider potential follow-up questions such as: What did you do?
+As you assess each of these questions, don’t forget to also consider potential follow-up questions such as: What did you do?
 What was your thought process?
 What was the outcome?
 What do you wish you had done differently?

 Adaptability/Flexibility

-• Tell me about a time when someone asked you to do something outside of your immediate role or expertise.
+- Tell me about a time when someone asked you to do something outside of your immediate role or expertise.
+[Tips: Discuss how you embraced functions outside of your usual responsibilities.
+Outline where you sought guidance from others.
+Speak to what you did to ensure your success in the role, task or function.]

-• Describe an instance when you put your needs aside to help a co-worker understand a task.
+- Describe an instance when you put your needs aside to help a co-worker understand a task.
 How did you assist him/her?
+[Tips: Explain how you managed your priorities while assisting another team member.
+Consider discussing how you adapted your schedule, delegated tasks, or pulled in other team members.
+Provide details on what you did to assist, and the result.]

 Analytical Skills/Problem-Solving